Tuesday, December 27, 2016

 It may take the better part of a lifetime to really figure out what your project is, and how to realize that project.

 Then how do you know if you really can be a writer, if you spend years on different books and none of them works out quite the way you had hoped?
-Well, even a book that you might consider to have fallen short of your expectations might have passages that show your true abilities as a writer.
-That page, that stanza, that paragraph, that chapter—if you can figure out what you did right there, and get yourself into the state of mind you were in when you wrote that, you can possibly sustain that higher level of work for a longer stretch, even an entire book.
+Well, even a book that you consider has fallen short of your expectations might have passages that show your true abilities as a writer.
+That page, that stanza, that paragraph, that chapter, that character—if you can figure out what you did right there, and get yourself into the state of mind you were in when you wrote that, you can possibly sustain that higher level of work for a longer stretch, even an entire book.

 Other recent posts about writing topics: